Neldv/LSA-assignment/README.md

 HYPOTHESE 2  Do people with a healthy weight have higher CD4 t cell count than people that are overweight? first we're going to make a dataframe that contains only the columns about cd4 t cell count and bmi

+HYPOTHESIS TESTING

+hypothese 2 :

+hypothesis 2 : Do people with a healthy weight have higher CD4 t cell count than people that are overweight? first we're going to make a dataframe that contains only the columns about cd4 t cell count and bmi

 ```{r}
 # Select columns from each dataframe